 With a full kitchen and living area in every suite, you'll feel right at home while staying at Residence Inn Atlanta Airport North/Virginia Avenue.
 Regardless of what brings you to the area, you'll feel like you have your own apartment to entertain or just relax.

-Guest Bathroom Vanity
+Suite Bathroom Vanity

 Every suite has a spacious vanity with plenty of room to unpack for your extended trip to Atlanta.
 Plus, with daily housekeeping services, you'll receive fresh linens and toiletries throughout your stay.